3-4 oct. 2024 Villetaneuse (France)

 We will present solutions for some bivariate problems, obtained in collaboration with Andrew Elvey Price (Tours).

-Mingkun LiuLength spectra of random metric maps: a Teichmüller theory approach
+Mingkun LiuLength spectra of random metric maps: a Teichmüller theory approach (slides)

 In this talk, I will first discuss short closed geodesics on a random hyperbolic surface of large genus, and we will see that the lengths of these geodesics are distributed in exactly the same way as those of the short cycles in a big random map (following the work of MirzakhaniPetri and Janson–Louf).
 Next, I will present a joint work with Simon Barazer and Alessandro Giacchetto, where we study random maps of large genus with a Teichmüller theory approach.

-Armand RieraExcursion theory for Markov processes indexed by Lévy Trees
+Armand RieraExcursion theory for Markov processes indexed by Lévy Trees (slides, source)

 This talk deals with Markov processes indexed by Lévy trees.
 This class of processes plays a fundamental role in probability theory due to their relationships with superprocesses, their appearance in various limit theorems, and their connections with growth-fragmentation processes.
 Moreover, they enable the construction of two-dimensional random geometry models.
 In particular, Brownian motion indexed by the Brownian tree has been used as a building block to construct various models of Brownian surfaces, such as the Brownian map.